 - Whisk the egg and milk in a bowl.

 - Melt the butter in a pan over medium heat.
-Once the butter stops bubbling, pour in the egg mixture.
+Once the butter bubbles, pour the egg mixture.

 - Spread the egg mixture evenly on the pan.

-- Let the omelet cook until the egg mixture holds together.
+- Let the omelette cook until the egg mixture holds together.

 - Sprinkle the shredded cheese and fold the omelet in half.